FyroxEngine/Fyrox/README.md

 Contributions are very welcome!
 Feel free to open Issues and Pull Requests.

 Check the [good first issue](https://github.com/mrDIMAS/rg3d/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label to see where you can help.

-## Limitations

-- FBX loader supports versions 7100 - 7400.
-Binary 7500 is not supported yet, but ASCII is.